Rangisal/Amazon_Vine_Analysis/README.md

 - How many non-Vine reviews were 5 stars?
 16090
 - What percentage of Vine reviews were 5 stars?
 48%
 - What percentage of non-Vine reviews were 5 stars?
 47%

+## Summary
+According to the above summary the percentage of 5 star reviews for each paid and unpaid very close in numbers.
+48% and 47% This analysis does not show any bias towards the vine program.